acend/container-basics-training/content/en/docs/07/_index.md

 ```

-This will show us the images in our local registry with their respective name and tags.
+This will show the images in the local registry with their name and tags.

-When you use the `pull` command Docker will always pull down the latest versions of the repository but by requesting php:7-apache you have pulled a specific tag.
+By using `docker pull php:7-apache` Docker downloaded the `php` image with the `7-apache` tag.
+If you omit the tag
+(so here `docker pull php`) docker would try to download the image with the `latest` tag.

 For the hello-world image we see, that we have the same image (read same image id) but two different tags (linux/latest).

-Now we can deploy the new container using the correct tag.
+Now deploy the new container using the correct tag:

 {{% onlyWhenNot mobi %}}
 ```bash